-It’s close to the middle of summer (sigh), so chances are, you are not in the market to plan a vacation–it’s either already been planned, taken, or not happening.
-In the event that you are either an advance planner, or, on the other end of the spectrum, a last-minute airfare deal junkie, here’s a list of some spots I’ve my eye on, which I keep in what I like to call the “someday” file.
+The middle of summer is around the corner (sigh), so chances are, you are not in the market to plan a vacation–it’s either already been planned, taken, or not happening.
+If you are either an advance planner, on the other end of the spectrum, or a last-minute airfare deal junkie, here’s a list of some spots I’ve got my eye on — which I keep in what I like to call the “someday” file.
 Each of them comes from a blog or a site that we trust.
-Get ready to bookmark–or perhaps book.
+So, prepare to bookmark–or perhaps book.

 The Leelanau Peninsula in Michigan.
 Who knew?!
 Meghan of Designtripper does.

-There are a gazillion sites that will pop up if you type in “Italy rentals”, but do any of them vet and revisit their properties every single year like Via Villas does?
+There are a gazillion sites that will pop up if you type in “Italy rentals”, but do any of them vet and revisit their properties every single year as Via Villas does?

 We found this amazing beach hotel in Portugal on Gypset, No, it’s not parenting focused blog, and yes, it can be a challenge to navigate, but it has lots of good ideas.